 The comeback of the eastern bluebird in Wisconsin is truly an American conservation success story.
 The bluebird has long been a symbol for happiness, good health, and hope in America.
 Native Americans included them in their artwork and hung hallowed gourds around their refuse piles and meat cutting areas to attract bluebirds, which would eat the pesky bugs attracted to these areas.
 Early American farmers built and hung nest boxes for Bluebirds to help control insects harmful to their crops.
 In modern times the bluebird was featured in Disney’s song “Zip-A-Dee-Doo-Dah,” and in “Somewhere over the Rainbow” from the Wizard of Oz.

 But despite all this popularity, bluebird populations fell drastically from 1920 – 1970, so much so that some thought they might become extinct.
 The decline was due to loss of habitat, pesticide use, weather changes, and snag (dead tree) removal, but the main problem was the introduction of European starlings and house sparrows that outcompeted bluebirds for nesting sites.
 The June 1979 Breeding Bird Survey by the United States Geological Survey observed only 22 bluebirds in the entire state of Wisconsin, and by the mid 1980s it was estimated their populations had declined by 90%.
-Groups such as the North American Bluebird Society, Lafayette County Bluebird Society (LCBS) and Bluebird Restoration Association of Wisconsin (BRAW) were formed in the 1970s and 80s to combat this problem; they created bluebird trails and conducted nest box campaigns to provide more nesting opportunities for the bluebirds.
+Groups such as the North American Bluebird Society and Bluebird Restoration Association of Wisconsin (BRAW) were formed in the 1970s and 80s to combat this problem; they created bluebird trails and conducted nest box campaigns to provide more nesting opportunities for the bluebirds.
 These efforts included the introduction of nest boxes designed especially for bluebirds that have smaller entrance holes to keep out the larger European starling.
-These boxes include the Peterson style box, North American Bluebird Society (NABS) box, and the Simple Box, which is the official box of LCBS.
+The Simple Box is the official box for bluebird houses.

 Eastern Bluebird Nest Box Data